ghc-proposals/ghc-proposals/README.rst

    `What is a proposal? <#what-is-a-proposal>`__

-2. (No label.)
    The author submits the proposal to the wider Haskell community for discussion, as a pull request against this repository.

    `How to submit a proposal <#how-to-start-a-new-proposal>`__

-3. (No label.)  **Responsibility for next action:** author.
+2. (No label.)  **Responsibility for next action:** author.

    The wider community discusses the proposal in the commit section of the pull request, while the author refines the proposal.

-This phase lasts as long as necessary.
+   This phase lasts as long as necessary if the author wishes.
+It could continue even when discussion was gone.

+   The Committee Secretary could remind in comments that it is the author's responsibility to move forward or to remain at this stage.
+   And if the author wishes to initiate the acceptance process, they must explicitly do that.

    * `Discussion goals <#discussion-goals>`__
    * `How to comment on a proposal <#how-to-comment-on-a-proposal>`__
    * `≡ List of proposals under discussion <https://github.com/ghc-proposals/ghc-proposals/pulls?q=is%3Aopen+is%3Apr+no%3Alabel>`__

-4. (No label.)  **Responsibility for next action:** author.
+3. (No label.)  **Responsibility for next action:** author.

    *Note: The Reviewing process does NOT start automatically when the discussion ends.*